GiulioRusso/Python-tutorials/README.md

 Welcome to the **Python Tutorial** repository!

-This project is designed to help newcomers learn various topics about Python programming language using an organized
+This project is designed to help newcomers learn various topics about Python programming language.

 ## 🗂️ Table of Contents